mtayyab2/Local_ChatBot/README.md

 # Local_ChatBot
 A Chatbot application that uses open-source LLMs for chatting that can be used for General Chat, Code Generation, and all other use cases of Chatbots like ChatGPT.

+Following Video shows the working of the chatbot.
+The response is very fast on a local PC with 16gb DDR4 Ram and an RTX 3060m with Microsoft [Phi3](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct) model.

 https://github.com/mtayyab2/Local_ChatBot/assets/100469515/06243bcc-9c8b-4335-933a-37363333a54d

 ## Prerequisites

 To get started with this project: